-As Stackery’s Ecosystems Manager, a huge part of my work revolves around meeting new people and developing relationships with them for the good of our company.
+As Stackery’s Ecosystems Director, a huge part of my work revolves around meeting new people and developing relationships with them for the good of our company.
 I love this work not only because I’m passionate about people and serverless, but also because it keeps my curiosity muscle strong.
 To be good at my job, I need to do right by my personal connection to curiosity and learning— but sometimes I get off-track.

 Did you know that the average person spends just 20% of their day engaged in meaningful activities that make them feel fulfilled and joyful?
 The rest of our day is spent sleeping, working, doing chores and mindless decompression activities like watching TV.
 If you’re not mindful, you could even lose some of that precious 20% by letting unfulfilling activities consume more of your day.
 For example, we spend much more time working than reading to our children.
 We spend more time doing mindless activities than we do learning, or growing.
 For those who are juggling higher education and a full-time job, have more than one employer, or are the caretaker of a sick family member this time for self-motivated learning becomes even rarer and more precious.